-Please register your 828mk3 today.
+Please register your 896mk3 today.
 There are two ways to register.

-- Visit www.motu.com to register online
+Visit www.motu.com/register

 OR

-- Fill out and mail the included product registration card
+Fill out and mail the included product registration card

 As a registered user, you will be eligible to receive technical support and announcements about product enhancements as soon as they become available.
 Only registered users receive these special update notices, so please register today.